Accountability (Part one) and the Nature of Sin

 our spiritual growth but also hinder our relationships with others.

-eye.”
 This passage illuminates the importance of self-reflection.
+When we

-When we are quick to point out the flaws of others, we often overlook
+are quick to point out the flaws of others, we often overlook our own

-our own shortcomings.
-Taking responsibility creates a sense of
+shortcomings.
+Taking responsibility creates a sense of humility and

 relationships.